 Monrovia real estate is some of the most expensive in Indiana, although Monrovia house values don't compare to the most expensive real estate in the U.S.

 The people who call Monrovia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monrovia residents report their race to be White, followed by Asian.
-Important ancestries of people in Monrovia include Irish, English, Italian, and Dutch.
+Important ancestries of people in Monrovia include Irish, English, Italian, and Welsh.